PieterJanDelbecke/silvercare-client-v2/README.md

 # used libraries

 - winston for loggin
-- axios for hhtp requests
+- axios for http requests
+- emotion for styling
+- formik for the forms
+- yup for form validation
--
+- luxon for Date/Time